Hua-Zhou/ConstrainedLasso.jl/docs/src/demo/path.md

 β̂path1, ρpath1, objpath, = lsq_classopath(X, y; Aeq = Aeq, beq = beq);
 ```

 Now we are ready to obtain the solution path using the path algorithm.
-By default, we use the solver SCS.

 ```julia
 β̂path1